Updated May 28, 2024

 2. Pick a plan

-You can link a checking account to your Fundrise account or set up a wire transfer.
-It may take several days for your account to fund so you can start investing.
+Link a checking account to your Fundrise account or set up a wire transfer.
+Processing may take several days, but after that, you can start investing.
+Minimum is $10.

-Investors are paid dividends on a quarterly basis and at the end of investments when the properties get sold.
+Fundrise investors are paid dividends every quarter and at the end of investments when the assets mature.

-1. Supplemental Income: This focuses on properties that generate cash flow (collecting rent or interest).
-You will earn more dividends.
-It's best if your goal is generating passive income.
+1. Supplemental Income: This focuses on properties that create cash flow from rent or interest.
+You will earn more dividends here, so select this if your goal is passive income.

 4. Venture Capital: This portfolio invests in high-growth private tech companies (some examples include Uber, Unity, and Canva).
 Returns are expected to be in the form of long-term appreciation.

-You're able to change your investment plan at any time, so you're not stuck with your initial choice.
-For example, if you started with Supplemental Income, you can change it to Balanced Investing.
+You can change your investment plan at any time, so you're not stuck with your initial choice.
 Changing will only affect future investments and will not rebalance your current positions.

 Types of Accounts